 Vascular dementia is the second most common type of dementia.
-It is caused by problems in the blood supply to the brain cells, commonly due to strokes or a series of 'mini strokes', known as transient ischaemic attacks (TIAs), which cause areas of localised cell damage in the brain.
+It is caused by problems in the blood supply to the brain, commonly due to strokes or a series of 'mini strokes' known as transient is chaemic attacks (TIAs).
+This causes areas of localised cell damage in the brain.

 Changes in a person's condition as a result of TIAs or a larger stroke are often sudden; their condition may then stabilise, before worsening again.
-While the person may have periods where their symptoms seem stable, the damage to the brain means they will not function in quite the way they did before.
+While the person may have periods where their symptoms seem stable, the damage to the brain means they will not function in the same way as before, and their condition will progress over time.